Chart Color Schemes

 Infrastructure

-Bellevue Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bellevue Heights has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely affecting this region: Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), Flagstaff Pines Residential Development, Flagstaff Hill Sports Ground Upgrade, and Flagstaff Hill Reserve Revegetation Project.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are likely to impact the area.
+These key projects include Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), Flagstaff Pines Residential Development, Flagstaff Hill Sports Ground Upgrade, and Flagstaff Hill Reserve Revegetation Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.